Information Society (band): History

-Founding, influences, and initial albums: (1982–1992)
+Founding, influences, and initial albums (1982–1992)

-The band was formed in Harland's dorm room in Dupre Hall at Macalester College in Saint Paul, Minnesota, in 1982, and they performed avant-garde electronic music with flourishes of hip hop, dub, and electro.
-The name was chosen partly after Ingsoc, the newspeak term for English socialism in the dystopian novel Nineteen Eighty-Four.
-The group were initially influenced by acts such as Kraftwerk, Gary Numan and Deutsch Amerikanische Freundschaft (D.A.F.), thereafter developing an admiration for the likes of Pet Shop Boys, Duran Duran and Orchestral Manoeuvres in the Dark (OMD).
+The band was formed in Harland's dormitory room in Dupre Hall at Macalester College in Saint Paul, Minnesota, in 1982, and they performed avant-garde electronic music with flourishes of hip hop, dub, and electro.
+The name was chosen partly after Ingsoc, the newspeak term for English socialism in George Orwell's dystopian novel Nineteen Eighty-Four.
+The group were initially influenced by acts such as Kraftwerk, Gary Numan and Deutsch Amerikanische Freundschaft (D.A.F.), thereafter developing an admiration for the likes of Pet Shop Boys, Duran Duran and OMD.
 In 1983, the band independently released The InSoc EP and Creatures of Influence.

-Two years later it released "Running", the group's first single, which became a hit popular in New York City Latin dance clubs and put them on the map.
+Two years later, the group released ‘Running’, its first single, which became a hit in New York City's Latin dance clubs and helped establish their presence.
 The extended seven-minute song was written and sung by Murat Konar, who left the band soon afterward.
 It was released on the Twin Cities-based label Twin-Tone Records, which was known for rock music rather than dance music.
-Its growing success led the group to move from its native Minneapolis–Saint Paul to NYC, and the ensuing revenues and contacts, as well as the addition of keyboardist Amanda Kramer to the lineup, led the group to record its proper debut album for Tommy Boy Records, which bought out the group's Twin-Tone contract because of its expertise in street-oriented music.
-Kramer left the band shortly after the second single "Walking Away" was released.
+Its growing success led the group to move from its native Minneapolis–Saint Paul to New York City, and the ensuing revenues and contacts, as well as the addition of keyboardist Amanda Kramer to the lineup, led the group to record its proper debut album for Tommy Boy Records, which bought out the group's Twin-Tone contract because of its expertise in street-oriented music.

 InSoc was the only Tommy Boy act to have all of its albums released through major-label distribution channels rather than independent distribution, since the label, a former subsidiary of Warner Bros.
 Records, had that option available to it throughout its years as a Warner subsidiary.
 In this case, Warner sub-label Reprise Records was the distributor.
 The group's 12-inch vinyl singles, however, were distributed through independent channels.

 In addition to "What's on Your Mind (Pure Energy)", the group's self-titled major release debut Information Society (1988) also produced another Top 10 Billboard entry in "Walking Away" which reached number five on the dance chart and number nine on the Hot 100 chart.
+Kramer left the band shortly after.
 A third single, the ballad "Repetition" managed to reach number 76 on the Hot 100 also.
 The fourth single from the album was a cover of ABBA's "Lay All Your Love on Me" which reached number 23 on the dance chart and number 83 on the Hot 100.